mkopciuszynski/arpes/README.rst

 Installation
 ============

-PyARPES can be installed from source.
+PyARPES (>= V.4.0) can be installed from source.
 Python version 3.11 or newer is strongly recommmended.

 The current version has been largely revised from the original version which are in PyPI and conda site.
-Unfortunately, I don't have the right the updated version to these site, and I would not like to take over it from the original author.
+Unfortunately, I don't have the right the upload the current version to these site, and I would not like to take over it from the original author.

-The main purpose of revision of the package is to make this be reliable.
-Actually, the original version outputs wrong results in many case, especially for angle-momentum conversion.
+The main purpose of revision of the package is to make this be reliable for us.
+Actually, the original version outputs the wrong results in many case, especially for angle-momentum conversion.

 Thus, the current package can be installed only through the github.

 Pip installation